gate-computer/gate/Web.md

 ## Authorization header

-A `Bearer` JSON Web Token is required for module and instance API requests.
-It's not required for requests which query general information.
+A `Bearer` JSON Web Token is required for most module and instance API requests.
+It's not required for requests which query general information, or if server configuration allows anonymous access for a module action.

-The JWT must identify a principal by specifying an Ed25519 public key via the "jwk" header.
+The JWT must identify a principal by specifying an Ed25519 public key via the `jwk` header.
 See the PublicKey struct for details.
-The JWT must be signed using the EdDSA algorithm ("alg" header).
+The JWT must be signed using the EdDSA algorithm (`alg` header).

-Expiration time ("exp" claim) is checked by the server so that it won't be too far in the future.
+Expiration time (`exp` claim) is checked by the server so that it won't be too far in the future.
 The limit is 15 minutes.

-The "nonce" claim may be specified in order to prevent token reuse.
+The `nonce` claim may be specified in order to prevent token reuse.
 If set, it must be unique during the expiration period.

-The "aud" claim may be specified in order to prevent misdirected requests.
+The `aud` claim may be specified in order to prevent misdirected requests.
 Suitable audience string is the HTTPS URL of the API, e.g. `https://example.net/gate/v0`.